 For what it’s worth, Conroy’s Batman – and his nemesis, Mark Hamill’s Joker – have appeared in several outlets in recent years, including the Arkham video game series.
 But these are iconic versions of the characters, beloved by fans and definitive for an entire generation.

 We know it’s a slim chance – it’s been 20 years since this one went off the air – but with the age of the actors involved not being so much of a factor, we can still hope that someday Warner Bros. will give us something - even if it’s only a limited run.

-Even though we haven't gotten an actual revival, Kevin Conroy will return to voice Batman in the new animated series Justice League Action.
+Even though we haven't gotten an actual revival, Kevin Conroy does voice Batman in the animated series Justice League Action.

 After one season and a movie that came a few years later than most fans would like, there has been little to sate the appetites of the rabid Browncoats who still swarm conventions, message boards, and the Twitter feeds of guys like Joss Whedon and Nathan Fillion looking for any sign of hope that the crew of the Serenity might take flight again.